GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/07.501-600/01.501-510/01.Out-From-the-Campfire's-Red-Glowing/docs.md

 title: 501.
 Out From the Campfire's Red Glowing
 metadata:
     description:
-    keywords: Church Hymnal, Out From the Campfire's Red Glowing, Out from the campfire&#039;s red glowing, Yes, sleeping on guard, Sleeping on guard
+    keywords: Church Hymnal, Out From the Campfire's Red Glowing, Out from the campfire's red glowing, Yes, sleeping on guard, Sleeping on guard
     author: Brian Onang'o
 ---